chtz/simplerubysteps/README.md

 # Simplerubysteps

-Simplerubysteps simplifies the administration of AWS Step Functions with ruby (eventually - this is an early alpha version)

-This is software in the experimental stage and should not really be used by anyone.
-Be warned.
+Simplerubysteps makes it easy to manage AWS Step Functions with ruby (this is an early alpha version and should not really be used by anyone).

 ## Installation

-Prerequisites (for alpha version):
+Prerequisites:
-* AWS CLI installed
+* AWS CLI installed and configured (profiles)

 ## Usage